Boxcar87/PRKHelper/README.md

 Timer will not let you know when it expires, sorry :)

-You will have to select a new log file for a each new character every time you open PRKHelp
+You will have to select a new log file for each new character every time you open PRKHelp

 Path settings will persist otherwise